algorandfoundation/algokit-fullstack-template/README.md

 ---

-This full-stack template provides both a baseline React web app and a production-ready baseline for developing and deploying `Algorand Python`, `TealScript` and `Beaker` smart contracts.
+This full-stack template provides both a baseline React web app and a production-ready baseline for developing and deploying `Algorand Python`, `Algorand TypeScript`, `TealScript` smart contracts.
 It's suitable for developing and integrating with any [ARC32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) compliant Algorand smart contracts.

 To use this template, [install AlgoKit](https://github.com/algorandfoundation/algokit-cli#readme) and then either pass in `-t fullstack` to `algokit init` or select the relevant template interactively during `algokit init`.